RISK MANAGEMENT COURSE

 // AUDIENCE: Producers, Production Management, Executives.

 Aim.
-Provide training to Producers on the planning and management of remote and high risk deployments.
+Learn how to plan and manage filming in high risk and remote locations.
 The course aims to provide participants with:

 Improved preparation and planning; integrating editorial and risk planning.

 Improved support to crews from UK production team.

 This will then enable the following benefits to productions:

 Enable more storylines to be pursued.

 Streamline pre-production saving money through reduced time and manpower costs.

 Help Producers balance competing priorities and reduce executives/broadcaster concerns – the staying awake at night.

 Reduce physical, financial, legal and reputational risk.